Black Women Organized for Political Action

 Black Women Organized for Political Action (BWOPA) is a 501(c)(4) nonprofit political advocacy organization with the goal of motivating and supporting Black women in American politics.
 It was founded in 1968 in California after branching off from the Bay Area Women for Dellums, a group of politically active women who fundraised for Ron Dellums' run for congressional office.
 They encourage African American women to be more involved in politics so that action can be taken to address their oppressions.
 The organization focuses on the intersectionality of issues pertaining to race and gender by encouraging African American women to become involved in the political process.
-Dezie Woods-Jones was elected president of the organization in 1970.
+Dezie Woods-Jones was elected president of the organization in 1970.Black feminist organizing scholars recognize BWOPA as a constituent of a much larger network of post-civil rights era organizations aiming to increase the political power of Black women both by participating in electoral politics and by developing Black women into community leaders.

+Ideological foundations

+The organizing model used by BWOPA demonstrates many principles of Black feminist political thinking, especially the acknowledgment of race, gender, and class in determining political access and participation.
+Researchers have characterized organizations like BWOPA to be functioning in an intersectional model that connects systemic inequities to political underrepresentation.

+BWOPA was more concerned with institutional politics, such as candidate support, advocacy in public policy, and voter mobilization, unlike some of the Black feminist organizations of the same time, which emphasized autonomous organizing and working outside of electoral systems.This formed the role which enabled the organization to serve as a transition between the grassroots activism of the post-civil rights era and the official political frameworks.
+This positioning allowed the organization to function as a bridge between grassroots activism and formal political structures in the post–civil rights era.